ZeroShork/bridgeipelago-docker/README.md

 Thank you to Rainwave Discord community to help with a private beta and bugfixing.

-Thank you to @endrawr and @ZeroShork for getting the basics of the docker implimentation set up and allowing me to use their work.
+Thank you to [endrawr](https://github.com/endrawr) and [ZeroShork](https://github.com/ZeroShork) for getting the basics of the docker implimentation set up and allowing me to use their work.

 Thank you to the Archipelago Community for making an amazing platform for the world to use.